 Topping the list of smartphone penetration in the United Kingdom with almost 83% of its population already owning one.

 According to Apple, 92% of its devices are QR code-ready.
-This is after they introduced the QR code reading feature in the camera app ever since iOS 12.
+This is after they introduced the QR code reading feature in the camera app since iOS 12.

 The QR code statistics surely don’t lie.
 The evidence backing up the growth and viability of QR codes in the coming years is inarguable.

-It is starting to become an integral part of everyday life for a lot of people, and as a business owner, to extensively benefit from this, you should be jumping into it as soon as possible.
+It is starting to become an integral part of everyday life for many people, and as a business owner, to extensively benefit from this, you should be jumping into it as soon as possible.